 - General Rule. – No driver shall back a vehicle unless the movement can be made with safety, and without interfering with other traffic, and then only after yielding the right-of-way to moving traffic and pedestrians

 - Limited access highways. – No driver shall back a vehicle upon any shoulder or roadway of any limited access highway

-The general rule on these cases are, if you put your car in reverse, and other cars have to react to you, you can be issued a citation.
+The general rule on these cases is if you put your car in reverse, and other cars have to react to you, you can be issued a citation.
 These citations are usually issued when an accident occurs.
-For example, a person can back their car into a pole, or other car in a parking lot, and be issued a citation for improper backing.
-You may also be cited if you hit a pedestrian while backing up.
+For example, a person can back their car into a pole, or another car in a parking lot, and be issued a citation for improper backing.
+You may also be cited if you Hit a Pedestrian while backing up.
 In a few limited cases, a police officer will charge you with this section if you try to back out of a driveway, and into a street.